 The camera module is processed at the top, in the left half of the flexible screen.
 This makes the camera usable in both folded and unfolded positions.
 The patent description further states that both a flash and a heart rate monitor are added.
 This is not an under-screen camera, the camera system used is more similar to the front camera of the Galaxy S10, also called a punch-hole camera.

 A speaker and a light sensor are placed on the top of the mobile device.
-At the bottom, the folding phone is provided with a microphone (left housing), as well as a connection for the charger (right housing).
+At the bottom, the folding phone is provided with a microphone (left housing) and a connection for the charger (right housing).

 Because of the edged screen, there is no frame border visible on the side of the device.
 The on/off button and volume buttons position remains unclear.
 There is also no 3.5mm headphone connection visible.
 However, it is not a design patent, so it is possible that they will be added at a later stage.
 Although there was also a rumor about the Samsung Galaxy Note 10 that would be executed without buttons.
 Samsung has abandoned this at a later stage, yet it is quite possible that future Samsung smartphones, including the patented model, will become buttonless.